 Following the Boy Scouting Rule (leaving the code base cleaner than you found it), breaking code into smaller chunks, and adding tests will greatly help with refactoring — and there is plenty of material out there to learn how to do so.

 Another interesting concept is the Grandfather rule.
 A grandfather clause is a provision in which an old rule continues to apply to some existing situations while a new rule will apply to all future cases.
 Those exemptions from the new rule are said to have grandfather rights or acquired rights or to have been grandfathered in.

 If code is hard to test, it is almost certainly hard to maintain.
 Test-driven development results in highly testable code because it’s impossible to have code that is hard to test if tests are the first line written.

-Developers often say “code is only as good as the tests” because it is possible to write poor quality test code (or completely miss edge cases that should be covered), which gives an impression of “quality” (“We have so many tests!”) while the resulting application code is no better than prototypal code.
+Developers often say “code is only as good as the tests” because it is possible to write poor quality test code (or completely miss edge cases that should be covered), which gives an impression of “quality” (“We have so many tests!”) while the resulting application code base is no better than prototypal code base.

 The product can still have good test coverage even if the engineering team has made trade-offs in agreement with the product team.
 So from that angle, one could say that tests can’t protect from intentional debt that will have to be managed at a later time.

 On the other hand, given enough space and no unfeasible deadlines, good test coverage is usually indicative of quality software that will be easy to change and adapt as the product/service grows.